 - Do I have to be a U.S. citizen to apply to the dissertation fellowship program?

-No. However, candidates must be legally authorized to work in the United States.
+No. However, candidates must be legally authorized to work in the United States and citizenship may be a consideration.

 - Should I indicate my interest in the fall and spring sessions even though my primary interest is in the summer session?

 Yes.
 The number of applications for summer fellowships far exceeds the number of available positions.
-Because fewer students are available for fall and spring fellowships, the chances of being contacted for a fellowship are greater for those sessions.
+Because fewer students are available for fall and spring fellowships, the chances of being contacted for a fellowship are greater for those sessions if there is an opening.

 - Do I need to reside in Washington, D.C., during my fellowship?